• Skip to primary navigation

 homemade crystallized violets festival

-If you are making this Fried Zucchini Flowers, leave your comment below I would like to hear from you.
-You can find more delicious ideas if you FOLLOW ME on Facebook, YouTube, Pinterest and Instagram or sign up to my newsletter.
+If you are making these Fried Zucchini Flowers, leave your comment below I would like to hear from you.
+You can find more delicious ideas if you FOLLOW ME on Facebook, YouTube, or sign up to my newsletter.

 Fried zucchini flowers layed on a serving dish